Col-E/recaf-site/src/dev/arch/cdi.md

 ## What is CDI though?

 CDI is [Contexts and Dependency Injection for Java EE](https://www.cdi-spec.org/).
 If that sounds confusing here's what that actually means in practice.
 When a `class` implements one of Recaf's service interfaces we need a way to access that implementation so that the feature can be used.
 CDI uses annotations to determine when to allocate new instances of these implementations.
-The main three used in Recaf are the following:
+We only use two in Recaf:

 * `@ApplicationScoped`: This implementation is lazily allocated once and used for the entire duration of the application.
-* `@WorkspaceScoped`: This implementation is lazily allocated once, but the value is then thrown out when a new `Workspace` is loaded.
-This way when the implementation is requested an instance linked to the current workspace is always given.
 * `@Dependent`: This implementation is not cached, so a new instance is provided every time upon request.
 You can think of it as being _"scopeless"_.

 When creating a class in Recaf, you can supply these implementations in a constructor that takes in parameters for all the needed types, and is annotated with `@Inject`.
 This means you will not be using the constructor yourself.
 You will let CDI allocate it for you.
 Your new class can then also be used the same way via `@Inject` annotated constructors.

 ## What does CDI look like in Recaf?

 Let's assume a simple case.
 We'll create an interface outlining some behavior, like compiling some code.
-We will create a single implementation class and mark it as `@ApplicationScoped` since it is not associated with any specific state, like the current Recaf workspace.
+We will create a single implementation class and mark it as `@ApplicationScoped`.

 ```java
 interface Compiler {